 Your beneficiary(ies) are the person or persons you designate who will receive your retirement benefit in the event of your death.
-Under both the Hybrid Retirement System and Defined Contribution Plan, you'll need to complete a beneficiary designation form.
+Under both the Hybrid Retirement System and Defined Contribution Plan, you'll need to designate beneficiary(ies).
 You may name different beneficiaries for your various URS accounts (401(k), IRA, 457, certain pension balances, death benefits, etc.).